alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

 title: Getting Started with AWS Security
 date: 2022-05-31 19:33 +0200
 last_modified_at:
-description: In AWS security is TOP priority, but what do you know about security?
+description: In AWS security is the TOP priority, but what do you know about security?
 How you can secure your AWS solutions?
 What are the basics and best practices that you need to know?
 Where to start?
 category:
 - Security
 tags:
+- getting-started
 - security
-- getting started
 published: true
 pin: false
 featured_post: true